Skip to content

 Step 3: Dimensionality Reduction

-we will use PCA algorithm to reduces the data's dimensions to 2 for easy visualization.
+We will use PCA algorithm to reduces the data's dimensions to 2 for easy visualization.

 Python